Embassy of Afghanistan, New Delhi: 2023 Shutdown of mission

-Farid Mamundzay, who was appointed as the Ambassador of Afghanistan in India by the Ashraf Ghani government, however announced on September 30, 2023 closure of the Afghan Embassy in New Delhi.
+Farid Mamundzay, who was appointed as the Ambassador of Afghanistan in India by the Ashraf Ghani government, however announced on September 30, 2023, closure of the Afghan Embassy in New Delhi.
 In November 2023, remaining two consul generals were given control of the embassy and consulates in India, and had resumed the operations.

-The embassy closed in December 2023 due to pressure from India and the Taliban.
-India is in talks with the Taliban to reopen the embassy.
-The Taliban operates the consulate in Mumbai, while an appointee of the Islamic Republic continues to operate the Hyderabad consulate.
+Taliban diplomats stationed

+The Taliban government has appointed its senior member Mufti Noor Ahmad Noor as its Chargé d'Affaires in India.
+Although India had not yet recognize the Islamic Emirate of Afghanistan at this time, it handed it over to Taliban officials on 10 January 2026.